shaniyasarah/G7_Autocad/Course Reports/tekuvivek.md

 ## Qualifications: [final year ,b.tech]

-Welcome to the course report for the [autocad and solidworks]!
+Welcome to the course report for the Autocad and solidworks!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project